Eslam-Mohamed-Gharieb/Webscraping-TransferMarket-for-Germany-s-4th-tier-players/README.md

-## Webscraping TransferMarket for Germany's 4th tier players in the 2022/2023 season for scrouting or Educational purposes
+## Webscraping TransferMarket for Germany's 4th tier players in the 2022/2023 season for scouting or Educational purposes

 #### Germany Fourth Tier leagues are:
 - Regionalliga Südwest